Should you wish to receive your creations by December 23rd, we recommend that you place your order before December 10th.

 Conscious of the importance of raising awareness within its workforce, Kering has established multiple training activities covering multiple human rights-related topics.

-Introduced in 2005, Kering’s whistleblowing system was recently updated to satisfy the requirements set forth by French law No. 2022-401 of March 21, 2022 (and continues to be constantly updated).
-It is accessible to, inter alia, all individuals working for the Group and external and temporary personnel working for external partners or service providers under contract with the Group and/or its Houses.
-All employees and direct suppliers may use the system to submit reports.
-It may be used to report any suspicion related to modern slavery and human trafficking – among other offenses or violations.
+Introduced in 2005, Kering’s whistleblowing system was recently updated to satisfy the requirements set forth by the EU Whistleblowing Directive and by French law No. 2022-401 of March 21, 2022 (and continues to be constantly updated).
+It is accessible to, inter alia, all staff members of Kering and its Houses, and of its suppliers, to raise alerts in a fully confidential way about situations or conduct that breach Kering’s ethical principles.
+The system may be used to report any suspicion related to modern slavery and human trafficking – among other offenses or violations.
 Group employees constantly receive regular reminders about the existing reporting channels and Kering’s no retaliation policy against whistleblowers.

 As a major player in the luxury goods industry and aware of its social responsibility in respect of a wide range of suppliers, subcontractors, and raw material production chains, Kering engages in continuous and collaborative dialogue on human rights and modern slavery with key internal and external stakeholders in its supply chains and beyond.